Skip to content

 Introduction to PHP Iterables

-PHP Iterables, also known as arrays, are data structures that allow you to store and manipulate multiple values in a single variable.
-These values can be of different data types and can be easily retrieved and processed using various array functions.
+PHP iterables are data structures that allow you to store and manipulate multiple values in a single variable.
+Arrays are the most common iterable, but PHP also supports objects that implement the Traversable interface.
+The iterable pseudo-type can be used as a type hint for both arrays and Traversable objects.
+Array values can be of different data types and can be easily retrieved and processed using various array functions.

 Types of Iterables in PHP

-There are two main types of iterables in PHP, indexed arrays and associative arrays.
+Arrays, the most frequently used iterables in PHP, come in two main types: indexed arrays and associative arrays.

 An indexed array stores values under a numeric index, starting from 0, while an associative array uses a string as the index, allowing you to access its values by specifying the key.